- New Items 2020

 Crystal Apple Cucumber

-Small 3” oval fruit is a bright, creamy white, about the size of a small apple; sweet, mild and very tender.
+The petite 3-inch oval fruit is a bright, creamy white, about the size of a small apple and is sweet, mild and very tender.
 This variety has become almost extinct in America after being introduced here from Australia around 1930 from Arthur Yates and Co., but this type of cucumber is likely to have originated in China.
-The small fruit is so tender you can eat it, skin and all.
+The small fruit is so tender you can eat it skin and all.

 60 days.
 Here’s a gorgeous all-purpose slicing/pickling type.
-The plants are of bush habit, usually running no more than 18” or so, making them superior for small gardens, containers, or anywhere space is tight.
+The plants are of bush habit, usually running no more than 18 inches or so, making them superior for small gardens, containers, or anywhere space is tight.
 Fruit holds well on the plants, avoiding the need for constant picking.
-Plants are also tolerant to downy mildew, which is so often a problem in humid-summer climates.
+Plants are also tolerant to downy mildew, which is so often a problem in humid summer climates.
 The bumpy, brightly striped exterior is particularly attractive as well.
 A superb new Polish variety!